The Dirac equation in curved spacetimes using coordinate-free notation: Introduction

 \section{Introduction}

 The Dirac equation in curved spacetimes has previously been studied \cite{Visinescu} \cite{Weyl} \cite{Marchuk}.
 A coordinate-free form different from the one in this article is in \cite{Marchuk2}.
 In this article, the Dirac equation in curved spacetimes is formulated using coordinate-free notation.
 The layout of this article is: In section \ref{Lagrangean density}, I show that the Dirac equation in curved spacetimes is derived from the Dirac Lagrangean.
 In section \ref{Coframe independance}, I show that the subject equation is invariant under a local rotation of the coframe.
 In section \ref{Conservation of current}, I show that the current is conserved.
-In section \ref{Alternative formulation}, I show that the subject equation has an equivalent formulation which uses the Christoffel gamma. \hyperref[Appendix]{Appendix 1} contains a proof that $\omega$ has the same values as the rotational part of the torsion-free Cartan connection $(\theta, \omega): \mathrm{T}(\mathcal{M}^4) \rightarrow \mathfrak{euc}(3,1)$.
-In \hyperref[Appendix 2]{Appendix 2}, a calculation of the stress-energy tensor of the Dirac field in teleparallel gravity replicates the result that a version of the teleparallel equivalent of general relativity is inconsistent in the presence of a Dirac field.
+In section \ref{Alternative formulation}, I show that the subject equation has an equivalent formulation which uses the Christoffel gamma.
+In section \ref{Stress-energy tensor}, the stress-energy tensor is calculated.
+The \hyperref[Appendix]{Appendix} contains a proof that $\omega$ has the same values as the rotational part of the torsion-free Cartan connection $(\theta, \omega): \mathrm{T}(\mathcal{M}^4) \rightarrow \mathfrak{euc}(3,1)$.

 For a curved spacetimes Dirac equation, we usually use a coframe 1-form $\theta: \mathrm{T}(\mathcal{M}^4) \rightarrow \mathbb{R}^4$ and a dual vector field $\theta^j(v_k) = \delta^j_{\phantom{j}k}$.
 I use,